19th September, 2018

 Universal forwarder(UF) -Splunk agent installed on non-Splunk system to gather data locally, can’t parse or index data

-Heavy weight forwarder(HWF) – full instance of splunk with advance functionality
+Heavy weight forwarder(HWF) - full instance of Splunk with advanced functionality

 Heavy weight forwarder works as a remote collector, intermediate forwarder, and possible data filter because they parse data, they are not recommended for production systems.